gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 - `helper_cpu_request`: The CPU allocation requested for build helper containers
 - `helper_memory_request`: The amount of memory requested for build helper containers
 - `pull_policy`: specify the image pull policy: `never`, `if-not-present`, `always`.
 The cluster default will be used if not set.
 - `node_selector`: A `table` of `key=value` pairs of `string=string`.
-Setting this limits the creation of pods to kubernetes nodes matching all the `key=value` pairs
+Setting this limits the creation of pods to Kubernetes nodes matching all the `key=value` pairs
 - `node_tolerations`: A `table` of `"key=value" = "Effect"` pairs in the format of `string=string:string`.
 Setting this allows pods to schedule to nodes with all or a subset of tolerated taints.
 Only one toleration can be supplied through environment variable configuration.
-The `key`, `value`, and `effect` match with the corresponding field names in kubernetes pod toleration configuration.
+The `key`, `value`, and `effect` match with the corresponding field names in Kubernetes pod toleration configuration.
 - `image_pull_secrets`: A array of secrets that are used to authenticate docker image pulling
 - `helper_image`: (Advanced) [Override the default helper image](../configuration/advanced-configuration.md#helper-image) used to clone repos and upload artifacts.
 - `terminationGracePeriodSeconds`: Duration after the processes running in the pod are sent a termination signal and the time when the processes are forcibly halted with a kill signal